-After that I went out of town for the summer and when I came back in August, 2004, Hunt’s had closed.
-Hunt’s was such a permanent-seeming fixture of the Mission landscape that I had used to joke that I wanted me ashes sprinkled there.
+After that I went out of town for the summer and when I came back in August 2004, Hunt’s had closed.
+Hunt’s was such a permanent-seeming fixture of the Mission landscape that I used to joke that I wanted my ashes sprinkled there.
 No one had ever imagined it closing.
 The situation demanded answers.
-What follows in the results of my search, a sprawling memorial I wrote in November 2004, originally for publication in the Guardian.
+What follows is the results of my search, a sprawling memorial I wrote in November 2004, originally for publication in the Guardian.
 In the end, we couldn’t get it in the papers because it in no way really fits the description of “news”.
-Its true.
+It's true.
 At this late date, nothing about the gentrification of the Mission can really be considered news.
 The closing of Hunt’s could almost be seen as an afterward, a bookend to that long saga.

 But Hunt’s was open 25 hours.

 The donut shop was long a notorious hangout for criminals, but its sign, stretching down the block on 20th street, announcing “Open 25 Hours” gave Hunt’s a certain added mystique.
 The inscrutable sign that amused or intrigued passersby seemed to taunt police with a hyper-vigilant criminality.

 Crowd on Mission at 21st Street in 1956.

 Photo: San Francisco History Center, SF Public Library

 Police brass, like former captain of Mission Station, Greg Suhr, still speak of the donut shop as a respected adversary.